114. Lighting Comparison: LED vs High Pressure Sodium Lighting

 LED Lighting

-LED lights outshine HPS lights when it comes to lifespan and durability.
+LED lights outshine high pressure sodium light options when it comes to lifespan and durability.
 LED fixtures can last up to 50,000 hours or more, meaning they require fewer replacements and less maintenance.
 Additionally, LED lights degrade gradually over time, losing brightness slowly rather than burning out suddenly, allowing for more predictable maintenance schedules.

 Bottom line: LED lights last significantly longer than HPS bulbs, reducing the need for replacements and lowering maintenance costs.